anup557/ciphers/README_ches_artifact.md

 |            | 16       | 63 milliseconds   | 256               |
 |            | 15       | 75 milliseconds   | 512               |

+# COUNTERMEASURE

+We provide a duplication-based countermeasure implementation of GIFT128 for the last five rounds required to mitigate TOFA.
+It is present in the folder- `Tofa/gift128/Countermeasure_TOFA/`.
+A test of this countermeasure is shown in the Jupyter Notebook file- `TOFA_FA_Countermeasure.ipynb`.
+Any fault induced here results in all 0 ciphertext results.
+It prevents the attacker from exploiting faults on GIFT128.

 ## License